ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram3.md

 To get the RNS configuration, follow the steps listed in [Get the RAS configuration](#get-the-ras-configuration), making sure you use the correct RNS `suite-ID` `{{ rns_id }}` when copying the suite.

-To run the RNS configuration, follow the steps listed in [Run the suite](#run-the-ras).
+To run the RNS configuration, follow the steps listed in [Run the RAS](#run-the-ras).

 To check the RNS suite logs, follow the steps listed in [Check suite logs](#check-suite-logs).